Honey Rhubarb Ice Cream

 No ratings yet

 Rhubarb is one of those ingredients that people either adore or avoid.
 I fall into the former, and use it as much as possible during its rather short growing season.
-I’ve made it into crisps, pies and even eaten it raw, dipped in sugar (which is admittedly hard core).
+I’ve made it into crisps, pies and even eaten it raw, dipped in sugar (which is admittedly hardcore).
 Combining the mouth-puckering sour flavor of rhubarb with sweet, creamy, honey ice cream base may just be the perfect marriage.
 I think this may have the power to turn even the most ardent rhubarb haters, into its biggest fans.

-Honey-Rhubarb Ice Cream
+Honey-Rhubarb Ice Cream Ingredients

 To make the ice cream base, follow these instructions: Ice Cream Base